sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-email-alerts.md

 resource, populate the "runtime_assets" field with ["email-handler"].
 {{< /code >}}

-The -r (rename) flag allows you to specify a shorter name for the asset (in this case, `email-handler`).
+The -r (rename) flag allows you to specify a shorter name for the dynamic runtime asset (in this case, `email-handler`).

-You can also download the latest asset definition for your platform from [Bonsai][3] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the latest dynamic runtime asset definition for your platform from [Bonsai][3] and register the asset with `sensuctl create --file filename.yml`.

-To confirm that the handler asset was added correctly, run:
+To confirm that the handler dynamic runtime asset was added correctly, run:

 {{< code shell >}}
 sensuctl asset list
 {{< /code >}}

-You should see the `email-handler` asset in the list.
+You should see the `email-handler` dynamic runtime asset in the list.
 For a detailed list of everything related to the asset that Sensu added automatically, run:

 {{< code shell >}}
 sensuctl asset info email-handler
 {{< /code >}}

-The asset includes the `sensu-email-handler` command, which you will use when you [create the email handler definition][18] later in this guide.
+The dynamic runtime asset includes the `sensu-email-handler` command, which you will use when you [create the email handler definition][18] later in this guide.

 {{% notice note %}}
-**NOTE**: Sensu does not download and install asset builds onto the system until they are needed for command execution.
+**NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../../operations/deploy-sensu/assets#asset-builds) for more information about asset builds.
+Read [the asset reference](../../../operations/deploy-sensu/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Add an event filter